Encompass Health Corp at William Blair Growth Stock Conference T

 Matthew Richard Larew - William Blair & Company L.L.C., Research Division - Analyst

-presentation.
-My name is Matt Larew.
-I cover health care delivery and services here at William Blair.
-I'm pleased to be joined this morning by President and CEO, Mark Tarr; and CFO, Doug Coltharp.
+Okay.
+Good afternoon.
+My name is Matt Larew, and I'm the health care delivery and services analyst here at William Blair who covers Encompass Health.

-Just briefly here, Encompass Health is the clear market leader in inpatient rehabilitation and has a growing network of home health and hospice agencies built around its rehab hospitals.
-Encompass really is positioned in the sweet spot of demographic growth, which should lead to accelerating demand over the next decade.
-Due to the company's consistent investments in quality and technology, Encompass treats higher acuity patients at a lower cost while delivering higher quality outcomes than its competition.
+Encompass Health really is the clear market leader in inpatient rehabilitation and has a growing network of home health and hospice agencies built around its rehab hospitals.

-So 2 quick items before I turn the podium over.
-One, the breakout session is on the second floor in the Burnham B Room, immediately following the presentation; and then second, I'm required to inform
+I'm joined today by President and CEO, Mark Tarr; CFO, Doug Coltharp.
+I think many of you know Crissy Carlisle from Investor Relations as well.

+A brief compliance notes.
+I'm required to inform you that for a complete list of research disclosures or potential conflicts of interests, please visit our website at williamblair.com.

 Encompass Health Corp at William Blair Growth Stock Conference Transcript